Wednesday, March 6, 2019

 and freedom.

 Every Filipino has a voice, and our collective voices can make a difference in nation-building and strengthen our culture.
-We have our own identity that even globalization couldn't break us apart, but instead unite as one nation and be truly Filipino in words, deeds, and thought.
+We have our own identity, and even globalization couldn't break us apart.
+Instead, we could unite as one nation and be truly Filipino in words, deeds, and thoughts.

 © 2019 Del Cusay